andrewn/brew-services-menubar/README.md

 ## Usage

-- Start a specific service by clicking it's name
+- Start a specific service by clicking its name
 - Stop a specific running service (indicated with a tick) by clicking its name
-- Hold the Option key to allow a single service to be restarted
+- Hold the <kbd>Option</kbd> key to allow a single service to be restarted

 ## Configuration